Brooks-Burt/amr-clinical-trial-landscape/README.md

 <img width="1155" height="572" alt="image" src="https://github.com/user-attachments/assets/5fe76db2-4c09-4d11-a81a-80b762a4f993" />

 Critically, the analysis also surfaces a policy-relevant gap: **indsutry sponsorship declined slightly** from 38% to 35.6% post-WHO GAP, while academic and government institutions absorbed the growing trial burden.
-This raises important questions about the sustainability of AMR research and whether or not there will be a more delayed response by industry to this problem.
+This raises important questions about the sustainability of AMR research and whether or not there will be a more delayed response by industry to this problem, or none at all.

 ---

 ## 3. Business Problem

 Antimicrobial resistance represents one of the most complex challenges in modern medicine.
 Unlike most therapeutic areas, AMR drug development is economically unattractive.
-If a new "wonderdrug" antibiotic is creating, it is immediately strictly rationed in fears of pathogens developing immunity.
+If a new "wonderdrug" antibiotic is created, it is immediately rationed in fears of pathogens developing immunity.
 This inherently means much lower sales as well.

 The WHO GAP was designed in part to address this market failure by coordinating international policy, funding, and research prioritization.